Places to Visit in Nepal

 Lunch

-Dal Bhat ( the traditional Nepalese dish-a lentil curry and very filling), fried noodles, noodle soup, rice (often fried), momo’s (Tibetan dumplings), chapatis with a curry sauce, or even sandwiches!
-Tea/Coffee/other refreshments would not be included
+Dal Bhat (the traditional Nepalese dish—a lentil curry and very filling), fried noodles, noodle soup, rice (often fried), momo’s (Tibetan dumplings), chapatis with a curry sauce, or even sandwiches!
+Tea, coffee, or other refreshments would not be included

 Dinner